robertodoering/twitter_api/README.md

 # A Dart wrapper for the Twitter API

-This dart package provides serves as a well documented wrapper for the [Twitter API](https://developer.twitter.com/).
+This dart package provides a well documented wrapper for the [Twitter API](https://developer.twitter.com/).

 ## Why use this package?